FontysVenlo/prj4e-individual-respository-Louis-Legere/doc/duckSwimming.md

-Here you can see the duck in a local pond in a park in Venlo.
+Here you can see the duck in a local pond in a Venlo park.
 We attached a string to it for recovery.

 ![swimming](images/swimming.png "swimming")